A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

-where $dx^2 + dy^2$ denotes the Euclidean metric tensor on $\mathbb{C}$.
+where $dx_1^2+ \cdots + dx_d^2$ denotes the Euclidean metric tensor on ${\R^d}$.
 This metric tensor does not make literal sense since $h$ is not a random function but instead it is a random generalized function, and hence $e^{\gamma h}$ is not well defined.
-However, we can still define a random metric and measure associated with~\eqref{eqn:lqg-tensor}.
-To do so, we first approximate $h$ with well chosen mollifications, then pass to the limit.
+However, at least in dimension $2,$ we can still define a random metric and measure associated with~\eqref{eqn:lqg-tensor}.
+To do so, we first approximate $\tilde h$ with well chosen mollifications, then pass to the limit.

-One possible construction is as follows.
-Let $p_t$ denote the heat kernel,
+One possible construction in dimension $d=2$ is as follows.
+Let $p_t$ denote the heat kernel in dimension $2,$